-Ten Boston police officers and the Massachusetts Association of Minority Law Enforcement Officers sued the Boston Police Department, arguing that using a hair drug test has a disparate impact on black officers and is therefore an unlawful employment practice.
+Ten Boston police officers and the Massachusetts Association of Minority Law Enforcement Officers sued the Boston Police Department, arguing that using a hair drug test has a disparate impact on black officers and is, therefore, an unlawful employment practice.

 All ten officers failed a hair test to detect possible drug use and “suffered adverse employment actions,” according to the judgment.

-However, “over the range of range of eight years in which the hair test was required, it is not disputed that white officers passed the test at rates of 99 percent to 100 percent, and African Americans passed the test at rates between 97 percent and 99 percent.
+However, “over the range of eight years in which the hair test was required, it is not disputed that white officers passed the test at rates of 99 percent to 100 percent, and African Americans passed the test at rates between 97 percent and 99 percent.
 Thus, the passing rate for African Americans was at least 97 percent of the passing rate for whites,” U.S. District Judge George O’Toole Jr. said.

 The Equal Employment Opportunity Commission suggests that an employment practice causes a disparate impact if the selection rate for any group is less than four-fifths, or eighty percent.